xingyili/deepCDG-eval/README.md

 # deepCDG-eval
 This repository contains the evaluation of deepCDG.
+For the dataset, please follow the instructions from [https://github.com/xingyili/deepCDG](https://github.com/xingyili/deepCDG)
 ##  Robustness evaluation on pan-cancer datasets
 Performance evaluation can be run by calling